NEW Online courses

 - NEW Effective education for children with Down syndrome in school

-- Implementing the Reading and Language Intervention for children with Down syndrome (RLI) (coming soon: expected January 2017)
+- NEW Implementing the Reading and Language Intervention for children with Down syndrome (RLI)

 - Improving speech and language outcomes for children and young people with Down syndrome (coming soon: expected mid-2017)

-- Supporting the Reading and Language Intervention for Children with Down syndrome (RLI) - Accredited trainer training (coming soon: expected March 2017)
+- Supporting the Reading and Language Intervention for Children with Down syndrome (RLI) - Accredited trainer training (coming soon: expected mid-2017)

 Our online courses are accessible via the Internet using any modern web browser on a variety of computers and tablets.